eadamwinter/TripShare/README.md

 # TripShare

-<p>This is my web application based on an app that I had on my phone to share costs.
+<p>My web application based on an app that once I was using on my phone to share costs of some mountain trip.
-I was intrested how it works so I decided to write one on my own.</p>
+I was intrested how it works so I decided to write one on my own using .NET Core 3.1.</p>

 <p>TripShare allows to add group of friends, add expenses and then calculate the results (debts between members of the group).
 There is also a possibility to edit
 or remove expenses and groups.</p>